-Assurance Audit Committee Date: 20/03/2022

-report:

-Summary Trust Board Date of 29/03/2022

-report to: meeting:

-Presented Rommel Pereira, Non-Executive Prepared Rommel Pereira, Chair of Audit by: Director, Chair of Audit Committee by: Committee
+Assurance report: Audit Committee Date: 20/03/2022 Summary report to: Trust Board Date of meeting: 29/03/2022 Presented by: Rommel Pereira, Non-Executive Director, Chair of Audit Committee Prepared by: Rommel Pereira, Chair of Audit Committee

-Key decisions made / actions identified:

-Contract Approval for Externa Audit Services

-At its meeting on 15th February 2022, the Audit Committee approved a contract award recommendation to KPMG for external audit services.
+Key decisions made / actions identified: Contract Approval for Externa Audit Services At its meeting on 15 th February 2022, the Audit Committee approved a contract award recommendation to KPMG for external audit services.
 It was noted that the awarding panel had been through a diligent process of tender and evaluation.
 The contract was for three years with an option to extend for one year and then one additional year, up to a five year maximum term.
 Whilst agreeing that the procurement process and evaluation had been robust, the Audit Committee sought reassurance around any reputational risks associated with KPMG's association with Carillion and it was agreed that KPIs around reputation should be developed to provide the necessary degree of assurance.
 There would also be an explicit discussion between KPMG and the Director of Finance around reputational matters.